— Philip, why do you like Russia so much?

-Philip Gudgeon graduated with distinction from Cambridge and London Universities with a Master’s degree.
-He went through the Executive MBA programme at the Kellogg Graduate School of Management, USA.
-He has been working in consultancy for 23 years, of which 20 have been in Russia, mainly with clients in the financial, oil-and-gas, telecommunications and state sectors.
-He has headed complex projects in working out the corporate strategy of financial institutes, business strategies of commercial banks in the retail and corporate divisions, optimizing end-to-end business processes, cost reduction and risk analysis at the scale of an entire organization.
+Philip Gudgeon graduated from Cambridge and London Universities and has Master’s degree with honors.
+He passed the Executive MBA program at the Kellogg Graduate School of Management, USA.
+He has been working in consulting for 23 years, 20 of which – in Russia.
+He works primarily with clients in Financial, Oil & Gas, Telecommunications and Public sectors.
+Philip has managed complex projects aimed at defining corporate strategy of financial institutes, retail and corporate business strategies of commercial banks, optimization of end-to-end business processes, cost reduction and risk analysis at the scale of an entire organization.

-— Why did you not wrap up your operations in Moscow when the offices of foreign firms here were closing one after another?
+— Why haven’t you wrapped up your operations in Moscow when the offices of foreign firms here were closing one after another?

-— When the crisis began, we constructed four scenarios of the further development of events.
-One of these assumed that we would have to leave the Russian market.
-Fortunately, this did not happen, but we were not intending to do this anyway.
-Oliver Wyman is a young company, it is only thirty years old.
-But we are in fourth place for income among the leading consultancy companies.
-The fact that we have a deeply integrated model of conducting business helps us to achieve success.
-Russia is not a separate subsection.
-The income we receive here is part of Oliver Wyman’s European balance.
-This means that we have a single pool of partners and consultants throughout Europe.
-The Moscow office is a subsection of the all-European business.
+— When the crisis began, we created four scenarios of further development of events.
+One of them assumed that we would have to leave the Russian market.
+Fortunately, that never happened, and that scenario was not our priority anyway.
+Oliver Wyman is a young company; it is only thirty years old.
+Still, we are ranked #4 from the standpoint of our income among the leading consultancies.
+Our deeply integrated business model enables our success.
+We have a single pool of partners and consultants throughout Europe and our Moscow office is an important piece of the-European business.

-— How does the Moscow Oliver Wyman site integrate into your projects?
+— How does the Moscow office of Oliver Wyman integrate into your projects?

-— It’s primarily a matter of know-how.
-We are proud of the detailed level of content we create.
-At an early stage of our people’s development as consultants, we make them specialize in narrow sectors of consultancy disciplines and the sector covered.
-For example, someone might not be a specialist in banks, but a specialist in credit cards.
-Or not a specialist in retail, but a specialist in refuelling stations.
-Those who represent Oliver Wyman are typified by their detailed level of knowledge.
-Of course, this model can only work when the specialists we have in Russia are in close contacts with foreign partners, whether they are in Houston, or London, or somewhere else.
+— First, we have know-how: we are renowned for the detailed level of content we create.
+Our consultants choose a specialty at an early stage of their career and focus on narrow areas of consulting discipline and industry.
+For example, someone might not be an expert in banks, but is an expert in credit cards.
+Or a person might not be an expert in retail, but is an expert in gas stations.
+Those who work for Oliver Wyman normally have deep expertise.
+Of course, this model can only work when the experts we have in Russia are in close contact with their foreign partners, wherever they might be located: in Houston, London or elsewhere.

 — Are Russian specialists competitive?

 — We select them from among the graduates of leading Russian universities.
-Particular stress is laid on financial and economic disciplines.
-And if we only end up selecting one person from two hundred applicants, that is a good thing.
+We focus on financial and economic disciplines.
+And it’s good if we can select at least one person out of two hundred applicants.

 — That’s about right.
 We are highly selective, because we are not aiming to build up the team in quantity.
-Quality is the aim.
-Therefore we work actively with the universities and regularly speak there.
-The mission is to encourage as many as possible to apply.
+Our aim is quality.

 — Does Russian higher education meet your requirements?
-Do you have enough good people to choose from?
+Do you have enough applicants to choose from?

-Just as in any Western country.
-It is not worth thinking that you can find ways round it.
+Just like in any other Western country.
+It is not worth thinking that you can find ways to bypass it.

 You’ll find it harder if you don’t.